s-KaiNet/react-simple-hook-store/README.md

 #### Return value

-Object with below properties (more on every property below):
+Object with properties (more on every property below):

 - `useStore` - React hook to be used inside React functional components
-- `store` - store instance, might be useful outside of React functional components
+- `store` - store instance, might be useful outside of React components
 - `batchUpdates` - function wrapper to batch multiple setState to reduce the number of re-renders.
 For advanced performance tunning, in most cases you don't need it.
-More info below
+More info below.

 ### `useStore(mapState, mapActions)`

 #### Arguments

 - `mapState`: a function, which returns a subset of the original state.
 When omitted, `undefined` will be returned.
+Current component will be re-rendered only if the result of `mapState` will be changed.
 - `mapActions`: a function, which returns a subset of actions.
 When omitted, all actions will be returned

 #### Return value